rolland-fx/MiniLoRa/README.md

 * I2C pads for external sensors
 * External BMS for energy harversting
 * Pressure sensor (or Temp / Hum / Pressure)
-* 1-PPS connection to MCU from GPS
+* 1-PPS connection to MCU from GNSS for NTP via WiFi
 * GNSS module with external flat antenna